il-d44/adzuna-pipeline-analysis/README.md

 ## Chron Details
 - Please execute `run_update` every 4 hours to update database

-## Project Plan
-### Goals
+## Goals
-1. Successfully extract and regularly update a database with new job listings via Adzuna API.
+1. **As a data engineer,** I want to extract and regularly update a database with new job listings via the Adzuna API so that I can maintain an up-to-date dataset for analysis.
-2. Once the database is populated, ensure data is clean and transformed.
-3. Analyse the job description field and aggregate data on most desired technologies.
-4. Analyse the impact of location on salary
-5. Create streamlit app to display findings
+2. **As a data engineer,** I want to clean and transform the data to ensure it is accurate, consistent, and ready for meaningful insights.
+3. **As a data analyst,** I want to analyze job descriptions to identify the most in-demand technologies so that I can understand trends in the job market.
+4. **As a data analyst,** I want to examine the relationship between location and salary so that I can uncover how location impacts earnings.
+5. **As a presenter,** I want to create a Streamlit app to showcase the project findings in an engaging and user-friendly way so that stakeholders can easily explore the insights.

-### Methods
+## Methods

-1. **Successfully extract and regularly update a database with new job listings via Adzuna API.**
+1. ### Extract and Update Database:

-- Create function to request from API and store data in dictionary
+- **As a data engineer,** I want to create a function to request job data from the Adzuna API and store it in a dictionary so that I can retrieve structured data.
-- Wite function to connect to pagila database and create table
+- **As a data engineer,** I want to connect to the Pagila database and set up the necessary tables to store job listings so that the data is properly organized.
-- Write function to insert data from the dictionary into created table.
+- **As a data engineer,** I want to write a function to insert job data from the dictionary into the database so that the database is consistently updated.

-2. **Once the database is populated, ensure data is clean and transformed.**
+2. ### Clean and Transform Data:

-- Remove duplicates, handle missing values, and standardise formats.
+- **As a data engineer,** I want to remove duplicates, handle missing values, and standardize formats so that the data is clean and ready for analysis.
-- Validate the cleaned data to ensure consistency and accuracy.
+- **As a data engineer,** I want to validate the cleaned data to ensure it is accurate and consistent so that analysis results are trustworthy.

-**
-3. **Analyse the job description field and aggregate data on most desired technologies.**
+3. ### Analyse Job Descriptions:

-- Extract key technology-related terms from job descriptions using natural language processing (NLP).
+- **As a data analyst,** I want to extract key technology-related terms from job descriptions using NLP so that I can identify relevant trends.
-- Group and count the occurrence of technologies to identify trends.
+- **As a data analyst,** I want to group and count the occurrences of technologies to uncover which ones are most in demand.
-- Visualize the results to highlight the most in-demand technologies.
+- **As data analyst,** I want to visualize the results to clearly communicate the top technologies in the job market.

-4. **Analyse the impact of location on salary**
+4. ### Impact of Location on Salary:

-- Conduct statistical analysis to identify correlation patterns between location and salary.
+- **As a data analyst,** I want to perform statistical analysis to identify patterns between location and salary so that I can understand geographic differences in earnings.
-- Present findings with visualizations to compare salary ranges across locations.
+- **As a data analyst,** I want to present the findings with clear visualizations to compare salary ranges across different locations.

-5. **Create streamlit app to display findings**
+5. ### Streamlit Presentation:

-- Create markdown to tell story of the project
+- **As a data analyst**, I want to write markdown content that tells the story of the project so that users understand its context and purpose.
-- Display visualisations on the page
-- Create markdown to tell story of analysis
+- **As a data analyst,** I want to display the visualisations clearly.
+- **As a data analyst**, I want to create clear explanations of the findings in markdown so that users can easily follow the analysis journey.